UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

 As we saw before, ``LOAD_PATH`` shows that environments can be stacked and we can place the environments we want in the path so that they are visible in our current environment.
-To illustrate this concept, let's create a second environment and firts we can remove the content of ``LOAD_PATH``:
+To illustrate this concept, let's create a second environment and first we can remove the content of ``LOAD_PATH``:

 .. code-block:: julia